 Blade Length and Weight

 This very much comes down to personal preference.
-If you have large hands and big boots, you’re likely to prefer a sturdier knife with a larger handle, such as the Smith & Wesson SWGRT9B.
+If you have large hands and big boots, you will likely prefer a sturdier knife with a larger handle, such as the Smith & Wesson SWGRT9B.
 Often a smaller knife is more discreet and easier to conceal if this is a priority.

-If you’re strapping the knife to your boot or leg, you don’t want a heavy blade.
+You don’t want a heavy blade if you’re strapping the knife to your boot or leg.
 Ideally, your boot knife will be so light that you barely notice it.

 One of the reasons we chose the Gerber Ghoststrike as our top pick is the balance between comfort, weight, and practicality.